-Karissa is a second year Ph.D. student in the School Psychology program at Teachers College.
+Karissa is a fifth year Ph.D. candidate in the School Psychology program at Teachers College.
 She is originally from Franklinville, NJ, and completed her B.A. in Psychology and Rhetoric & Communication Studies at the University of Richmond.
-Her research interests include BIPOC (Black, Indigenous, People of Color) youth mental health, with a particular focus on Asian immigrant communities, and culturally-informed school psychology practices.
+She is a first generation Filipino American and brings her experiences of growing up in an Asian immigrant family to her work.
+Her research interests include representation of newcomer immigrant adolescents (NIA) in research, NIA perceptions of school climate, anti-racism advocacy in school psychology, and BIPOC youth mental health.

 My research agenda focuses on understanding and facilitating the translation of evidence-based practices into school and community settings that serve children, youth, and families at risk for poor outcomes.
 This includes children who live in poverty, racial and ethnic minority children, and children who have experienced trauma.
 The goal of my research program is to eliminate disparities in mental health and academic achievement by improving the dissemination and implementation of high-quality prevention and intervention programs.
 In order to achieve this goal, my research program focuses on three interrelated objectives: 1) understanding developmental contexts that are central to disparities in the health and academic outcomes of vulnerable populations; 2) understanding antecedents and consequences of high fidelity implementation; and 3) addressing barriers to the high-quality implementation of prevention/intervention programs.
 I use a community-engaged approach in my research as a best practice when working with marginalized communities.